 Travelling to a foreign country is exhilarating – and a little bit intimidating too.
 You are venturing somewhere completely new and you really don’t know what things will be like there when you arrive.
-It’s always a massive learning curve when you leap into the unknown.
+It’s always a massive learning curve when you leap into the unknown (which is why it’s important to research a travel destination before you go.)

 When you are planning your trip you’ll have so many questions.
 What will the climate be like?
 What kind of clothing is appropriate to wear?
 Will people speak English?
 What is the food like?
 What is the public transport like?
 How much will things cost?
 What local customs should I be aware of?
-These are so many important things to know before you board that plane.
+How difficult will it be to meet people and make friends?
+These are so many important things to figure out before you board that plane.

 This information is all out there, but the key is knowing where to find it.
-The good news is that these days there are so many ways to research your travels and find out the answers to these questions before you go.
+The good news is that these days there are so many ways to research a travel destination before you go.
 The guide book isn’t the only source of info- in fact Lee and I never use paper guidebooks as we prefer other methods.

-Here are 25 ways that you can research your travel destination and find out everything you need to know before you go.
+Here are 20 ways that you can research a travel destination before you go and find out everything you need to know.
 Find the ways that work best for you – you’ll likely end up using several methods in order to cover everything.
 This can be one of the fun parts of travel – you’ll learn something new, ease your apprehension by feeling more prepared and the more you read about your destination the more you will build excitement.

 1. Wikitravel Articles